They're usually about 15-20 feet long and hold

 pleasant 135-mile overnight passage.
 The

-winds were light and we motored all the way
+winds were light and we motored all the

-running into thunder, lightening and heavy
+way running into thunder, lightening and

-and the Kuna village of Anachucuna with a
+Punta Perme and the Kuna village of

-population of about 300.
-After tidying up the
+Anachucuna with a population of about 300.

-boat, we slept for a couple of hours.
-The
+After tidying up the boat, we slept for a

-(dugout canoes) to collect the “impuesto” or
+collect the “impuesto” or anchoring tax of

-plantains, coconuts and langostas.
+coconuts and langostas.

 We anchored a little west of the Anachucuna and